robinrodricks/FluentFTP/README.md

 - Get and set file permissions (owner, group, other)
 - Absolute or relative paths (relative to the "working directory")
 - Get the hash/checksum of a file (SHA-1, SHA-256, SHA-512, and MD5)
-- Supports DrFTPD's PRET command
+- Supports DrFTPD's PRET command, and the Unix CHMOD command
 - Supports FTP Proxies (User@Host, HTTP 1.1)
-- Supports SITE CHMOD command (Unix only)
 - Dereferencing of symbolic links
 - Passive and active data connections (PASV, EPSV, PORT and EPRT)
 - Synchronous and asynchronous methods (`async`/`await` pattern) for all operations